DSkiba-tech/DSkiba-tech/README.md

-#### When it comes to my personality, the best words that describes me are:
+### When it comes to my personality, the best words that describes me are:

 ### ****Carefulness, Self-control, Logical thinking, Curiosity, Openness, Flexibility****

+### As a software interested person my hard skills are related, which are:

+### Tools: